pksenpai/Sign_language_detection/README.md

 5. Finally, run `model.py` to enjoy it! :3

 > [!TIP]
-> In the following dictionary in ‍‍`model.py` file, you can specify a name for each class:
+> In the following dictionary in ‍‍`model.py`, you can specify a name for each class:
 > ```py
 > labels_dict = {0: 'Win', 1: 'Luck', 2: 'Perfect'}
 > ```